akjones/dash/tasks.markdown

 ## Just write your name in front of a task if you're working on it

-- move "size" out of static JSON into client-side template
-- move "view" out of static JSON into server widget code
 - what is "all_widgets"?
     * dynamic list of all possible widgets (ie DB)
 - dashboard.json: which widgets we want, and their options